Skip to main content

 The False Pattern Problem

-The Bartels test examines whether peaks and troughs occur more regularly than would be expected from random variation.
-The key insight is that a genuine cycle should produce turning points at predictable intervals, while noise produces them randomly.
+The Bartels test examines whether peaks and troughs in data occur more regularly than would be expected from random variation.
+The key insight is elegant: a genuine cycle should produce turning points at predictable intervals, while noise produces them at random intervals.
+By measuring the consistency of these intervals, we can quantify our confidence that a cycle is real.

 The test outputs a significance score, typically expressed as a percentage:

-• Above 70%: Strong evidence of a genuine cycle
+• Above 70%: Strong evidence of a genuine cycle.
+The regularity of turning points is very unlikely to occur by chance.

 Higher scores mean it is less likely the pattern occurred by chance.
-A score of 90% means there is only a 10% probability the observed regularity is random.
+A score of 90% means there is only a 10% probability the observed regularity would appear in random data.
+This probabilistic framing is important: even at 90%, there is still a 1-in-10 chance the cycle is a false positive.

 How the Calculation Works